social-comp/YouTubeAudit-data/README.md

    * ```geo_temperature:``` type of geolocation (hot/cold)
    * ```normalized_smm:``` SERP-MM score of the SERP

-## Citation
+## Citation Information

 If you use the dataset in your research, please cite the following paper:
 > Eslam Hussein*, Prerna Juneja*, Tanushree Mitra.
 "Measuring Misinformation in Video Search Platforms: An Audit Study on YouTube".
 The 23rd ACM Conference on Computer-Supported Cooperative Work and Social Computing.
+2020.